 Instead, set boundaries for yourself and your family and stick to them.
 That will help your spouse see that you are serious about changing things and might motivate them to do the same.

 7. Find workable compromises.

-To keep the relationship, both partners must find compromises that facilitate peace and understanding.
+Both partners must find compromises that facilitate peace and understanding to keep the relationship.
 Taking time for self-care and setting boundaries can help manage stress levels in the home, which leads to improved communication about work habits and ultimately helps save the marriage.

 8. Celebrate your small victories

 Celebrating small victories when living with a workaholic husband is essential to make him feel appreciated and valued.
 Doing so can help foster positive feelings, which can benefit the marriage.
 Celebrating small successes also helps to encourage more balanced behaviour in the future, as it shows that there are rewards for working hard and taking time off from work.